Standards and Procedures

 University Statement on Pregnancy and Related Conditions

-Title IX prohibits discrimination on the basis of sex, including pregnancy and related conditions. in educational programs and activities.
+Title IX prohibits discrimination on the basis of sex, including pregnancy and parental status in educational programs and activities.
 This includes harassment and discrimination against a student based on pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions.

 The university is required to provide reasonable accommodations due to pregnancy and related conditions, including excused absences or alternative participation options when accommodations are medically necessary.
-Students seeking accommodations should contact Julie Kuder, ADA Coordinator at YMCA Building Ste 108, 365 Houston St. #108, College Station, TX 77843 or (979) 845-8116 or email address ADA.Coordinator@tamu.edu, or Jennifer Smith, Assistant Vice President and Title IX Coordinator, at the YMCA Building Ste 108, 365 Houston St. #108, College Station, TX 77843.
+Students seeking accommodations should contact Julie Kuder, Pregnancy Accommodations Coordinator, at YMCA Building Ste 108, 365 Houston St. #108, College Station, TX 77843 or (979) 845-8116 or email address TIX.Pregnancy@tamu.edu, or Jennifer Smith, Associate Vice President and Title IX Coordinator, at the YMCA Building Ste 108, 365 Houston St. #108, College Station, TX 77843.
 Her telephone number is: (979) 458-8167 and email address is civilrights@tamu.edu.
 For more information, go to https://titleix.tamu.edu/.

-Students who have questions or believe they have experienced discrimination, harassment, sexual harassment/sex-based misconduct, and/or related retaliation are encouraged to contact Jennifer Smith, Assistant Vice President and Title IX Coordinator, at the YMCA Building Ste 108, 365 Houston St. #108, College Station, TX 77843.
+Students who have questions or believe they have experienced discrimination and/or harassment based on pregnancy, pregnancy related conditions, or parenting status are encouraged to contact Jennifer Smith, Associate Vice President and Title IX Coordinator, at the YMCA Building Ste 108, 365 Houston St. #108, College Station, TX 77843.
 Her telephone number is: (979) 458-8167 and email address is civilrights@tamu.edu.
 The Title IX website can be found at titleix.tamu.edu.

 Degree Requirements: Thesis, Dissertation, and Record of Study

-An acceptable thesis is one where the student reflects a comprehensive understanding of the pertinent literature and expresses in clear English, the problem(s) for study, the method, significance, and results of original research.
+An acceptable thesis reflects a student's comprehensive understanding of the pertinent literature and ability to express in clear language the problem(s) for study, the method, significance, and results of original research.

-The dissertation reflects the candidate’s ability to develop clear research plans, conduct valid, data-supported, theoretically consistent, and institutionally appropriate research, and effectively disseminate the research results in appropriate venues to a range of audiences.
+The dissertation reflects the candidate’s ability to develop clear research plans; conduct independent, original, valid, data-supported, theoretically consistent, and institutionally appropriate research; and effectively disseminate the research results in appropriate venues to a range of audiences.

-The record of study explains and supports the activities undertaken in the project and supports its conclusions with adequate investigations, empirical data and a comprehensive bibliography.
+The record of study explains the activities undertaken in the project and supports its conclusions with adequate investigation, empirical data, and a comprehensive bibliography.
 All records of study should be characterized by accuracy of observation and measurements, thoroughness of analysis and synthesis, and accuracy and completeness of presentation.